HMS Fiji: Construction and career

 Fiji, the only ship of the Royal Navy to be named after the Crown colony of Fiji, was laid down by John Brown & Company at their Clydebank shipyard on 30 March 1938.
 The ship was launched on 31 May 1939 and completed on 5 May 1940.
 She was the first of the Fiji class to enter service (Royal Navy classes were generally named after the lead ship of a class).
-She was initially assigned to the Home Fleet.
+She was initially assigned to the Home Fleet under Captain William G. Benn.
 On 31 August 1940 she sailed for the African Atlantic coast to take part in Operation Menace, the attack on Dakar, but before she could join the taskforce, Fiji was damaged by a torpedo from the on 1 September and had to return to Britain for repairs, which lasted for the next six months.
 The torpedo hit abreast the forward boiler room and most of the force of the detonation escaped up the forward funnel, but the boiler room and an adjacent compartment flooded, reducing her speed to 11 kn.
 The flooding gave her a list to port; to counter it the ammunition from the forward turrets was thrown overboard and the portside torpedoes were ejected over the side.
 While under repair she was fitted with a Type 284 gunnery radar and another pair of quadruple Vickers 0.50-inch AA machineguns were added.

 She returned to service in March 1941 and was assigned to patrol the Denmark Strait for German commerce raiders.
 She missed the homeward-bound heavy cruiser on 26–27 March, and in early April she was reassigned to Force H at Gibraltar to blockade the German heavy ships then stationed at Brest.
 With Force H, she sailed into the Mediterranean to support operations to relieve the island of Malta in late April.
 On 5 May Force H departed Gibraltar to escort a heavily-laden convoy bound for Egypt (Operation Tiger); Force H only escorted the convoy halfway through the Mediterranean before the Mediterranean Fleet took over.
 Fiji joined the fleet at that time.